AMC Theatres: Growth

 In 2004, AMC Theatres was acquired by Marquee Holdings Inc., an investment vehicle controlled by affiliates of J.P.
 Morgan Partners, LLC, the private equity arm of JPMorgan Chase, and Apollo Global Management, a private investment firm.
 At the time, AMC was publicly traded on AMEX under the code AEN.

 In 2006, the company announced a new initial public offering (IPO) expected to be worth approximately $789 million; however, adverse market conditions convinced the company's management to withdraw from such an offering on May 3, 2007.
 The company filed for a $450 million IPO in its third such filing since 2006 on July 14, 2010.

 Stanley Durwood died in 1999, and his successor was Peter Brown, the first non-Dubinsky/Durwood family member to head the company.
+Brown, who became just the third chairman in AMC’s history, served as CEO for over a decade.
+During his tenure, the company’s revenues grew from $400 million to $2.3 billion.
 Gerardo I. Lopez succeeded Brown as president and CEO of AMC Theatres on March 2, 2009.
 Previously, Lopez was the Executive Vice President of President Consumer Products Group, Seattle's Best Coffee, and Foodservice at Starbucks.
 Under new leadership, one of the first major announcements came in March of the same year; the company announced that it would equip 1,500 of its screens with Real D projectors.
-In the same month, AMC Theatres announced it had closed on a $315 million deal with Sony to replace all of its reel projectors with digital cinema projectors, starting in the second quarter of 2009 and completing in 2012.
+In the same month, AMC Theatres collaborated with Sony to replace all of its reel projectors with digital cinema projectors, starting in the second quarter of 2009 and completing in 2012.

 The company was formerly headquartered in downtown Kansas City.
 In September 2011, AMC Theatres announced plans to move its headquarters to a new $30 million four-story building designed by 360 Architecture in the Park Place development at 117th Street and Nall Avenue in Leawood, Kansas in suburban Kansas City.
-The state of Kansas had offered $47 million in incentives to get the 400 jobs to move.
+Kansas had offered $47 million in incentives to get the 400 jobs to move across the Kansas/Missouri border.

 After reaching a settlement with the state of Illinois regarding complaints from a disability rights organization in April 2012, AMC pledged to equip all of its theaters in the state with captioning and description services by 2014.
 The disability rights group had accused the company of only providing closed captioning or audio description systems at some of its locations in the state.